 To check if the leak is from the shower drain.
 Remove the duct tape of the drain & once again check in all adjacent areas for signs of leaks.
 Once the water has drained check if the top of the drain has been sealed correctly or if the drain is loose.
 At this time, it is recommended to contact a local plumber.

 There are several options to stop a shower leaking from base.
 Although before proceeding with any shower repairs.
 It is vital for the source of the leak and extent of damage to be diagnosed first.
 If there is no damage to the substrate you can fix a leaking shower without removing tiles.
 By far the most cost effective and efficient method.

 However, if the substrate is damaged, the only way to fix the leak is for a shower base rebuild.
 A complex and time-consuming method, not to mention costly.
 The process consists of the removal of first row of wall and all floor tiles.
 Repairs to substrate if required.
 New waterproofing membrane which must comply to Australian standards.
 Followed by adding new cement screed and retiling.
 Finally, application of new grout and silicone to internals of showers

-Not sure of the process of fixing the shower leak or you don’t have time.
+Not sure of the process of fixing the shower leak or you do not have time.
 The safest option is hiring a professional shower repair company.
 After all they are trained to diagnose bathroom leaks and provide correct shower sealing solutions.
 Whenever hiring a company always do your checks first.
-Confirm licences, insurance, warranty and reviews by past customers.
+Confirm licences, insurance, warranty, and reviews by past customers.
 A good place to check is through Google my business reviews.
 There is nothing worse than throwing your money down the drain on some cowboys.